adelalsagoff/Spotify-Content-Base-Recommender/README.md

 Explicit
 - have the user for explicit feedback whether they like the recommendation (perceived quality)

-### Diferent types of Feature Selection/Extraction

-- Using SVD (Singular Vector Decompostion) "Matrix Decomposition"
-- Using PCA to select the most important variables

-### Metrics

-- Unsure if the metric is subject to the listener

-### Building the Recommender System
-- Naive and non personalised way by recreating the Collab Filtering as a baseline
-- using distance to build a recommender system via clustered genres
-- Using CNN as a recommender system
-    - emulating this research paper https://www.sciencedirect.com/science/article/pii/S1877050919310646/pdf?md5=4f9a5242eb223b5c96c9ebf130855467&pid=1-s2.0-S1877050919310646-main.pd
-- using cosine similarity

 ### Potential Limitations and Considerations